daronphang/coding_resources/flask/restful_api.md

 Each resource must have a unique identifier (URLs for HTTP).
 ### Request Commands:
 1) GET: Obtain the resource
 2) POST: Create a new resource or add it to the collection.
-Server chooses URL of new resource and returns it in "Location" header in response
+Server chooses URL of new resource and returns it in "Location" header
 3) PUT: Modify an existing resource
 4) DELETE

 ### Request and Response Bodies:
-Resources are sent back and forth between client and server in the bodies of requests and responses.
-Two formats commonly used are JSON and XML.
+Resources are sent back and forth between client and server in the bodies of requests and responses in either JSON or XML.
 Request: request.get_json()
 Response: jsonify(response)